Schoolies week: what you need to know

 - emergency money.

-If your child is going to an international destination like Bali, she might also need to plan for the costs of a passport, visa or travel vaccinations, as well as more expensive airfares.
+If your child is going to an international destination, she might also need to plan for the costs of a passport, visa or travel vaccinations, as well as more expensive airfares.

 If your child isn’t yet 18, it’s important to make sure your child understands the laws on underage drinking before he heads off to schoolies: